Rangi and Papa: War in heaven and earth

 Tāwhirimātea next attacks his brothers Rongo and Haumia-tiketike, the gods of cultivated and uncultivated foods.
 Rongo and Haumia are in great fear of Tāwhirimātea but, as he attacks them, Papatūānuku determines to keep these for her other children and hides them so well that Tāwhirimātea cannot find them.
 So Tāwhirimātea turns on his brother Tūmatauenga.
 He uses all his strength but Tūmatauenga stands fast and Tāwhirimatea cannot prevail against him.
 Tū (or human kind) stands fast and, at last, the anger of the gods subsided and peace prevailed.

 Tū thought about the actions of Tāne in separating their parents and made snares to catch the birds, the children of Tāne who could no longer fly free.
 He then made nets from forest plants and casts them in the sea so that the children of Tangaroa soon lie in heaps on the shore.
 He made hoes to dig the ground, capturing his brothers Rongo and Haumia-tiketike where they have hidden from Tāwhirimātea in the bosom of the earth mother and, recognising them by their long hair that remains above the surface of the earth, he drags them forth and heaps them into baskets to be eaten.
 So Tūmatauenga eats all of his brothers to repay them for their cowardice; the only brother that Tūmatauenga does not subdue is Tāwhirimātea, whose storms and hurricanes attack humankind to this day.

 There was one more child of Ranginui and Papatūānuku who was never born and still lives inside Papatūanuku.
 Whenever this child is kicking the earth shakes and it causes an earthquake.
 Rūaumoko is his name and he is the god of earthquakes and volcanoes.

 Yearning

 Tāne searched for heavenly bodies as lights so that his father would be appropriately dressed.
 He obtained the stars and threw them up, along with the moon and the sun.
 At last Ranginui looked handsome.
-Ranginui and Papatūanuku continue to grieve for each other to this day.
+Ranginui and Papatūānuku continue to grieve for each other to this day.
 Ranginui's tears fall towards Papatūanuku to show how much he loves her.
-Sometimes Papatūanuku heaves and strains and almost breaks herself apart to reach her beloved partner again but it is to no avail.
+Sometimes Papatūānuku heaves and strains and almost breaks herself apart to reach her beloved partner again but it is to no avail.
 When mist rises from the forests, these are Papatūānuku's sighs as the warmth of her body yearns for Ranginui and continues to nurture mankind.